paulinetheitgirl/love2d-memory-game/README.md

 ## How to run
 This project requires the LÖVE 2D game engine.
 See their [wiki](https://love2d.org/wiki/Getting_Started) for instructions

+# Game states
+The state management is based heavily on @github.com/games50 's [Pokemon project](https://github.com/games50/pokemon).
+I made some modifcations to the `push` library because of how this game uses `love.graphics` states.

 # Game Asset Credits and Licenses
 Please retain all license-related files when redistributing this project.